-Risk Adaptive Protection (RAP) is the human-centric approach to security, where decisions are made based on who is participating in a security event.
-Dynamic Data Protection (DDP) is how RAP is made manifest when Forcepoint DLP works with Forcepoint UEBA.
-If an organization has both Forcepoint DLP (v8.5.2 and later) and Forcepoint UEBA (v3.0 and later), Forcepoint DLP can be configured to send select channel information to Forcepoint UEBA.
+Risk-Adaptive Protection is the human-centric approach to security, where decisions are made based on who is participating in a security event.
+Dynamic Data Protection (DDP) is how Risk-Adaptive Protection is made manifest when Forcepoint DLP works with Forcepoint UEBA.
+If an organization has both Forcepoint DLP (v8.5.2 and v8.6) and Forcepoint UEBA (v3.0 and 3.1.1), Forcepoint DLP can be configured to send select channel information to Forcepoint UEBA.